-What is perhaps the most puzzling aspect of this tragedy is that, as with similar cases in the past,8 it has been largely ignored by world media.
+What is perhaps the most puzzling aspect of this tragedy is that, as with similar past cases, it has been largely ignored by world media.
 As a result, international public opinion remains essentially unaware of the systematic attacks perpetrated by the Cuban government on defenseless civilians trying to flee Cuba.
-Sadly, many world leaders and celebrities display a shameless disregard for the most basic standards of accountability for the Cuban government.
-The Castro regime continues to enjoy a free pass to trample on the most fundamental rights of its citizens, including the most precious -the right to life.
+Sadly, many world governments, leaders, and celebrities shamelessly disregard the most basic standards of accountability for the Cuban government.
+The Castro regime continues to enjoy a free pass to trample on the most fundamental rights of its citizens, including the most precious -the right to life. •